okoddcat/job-bender/README.md

 ## How to setup

 1. open Chrome and clone this repo `git clone https://github.com/okoddcat/job-bender.git`
-2. `git pull` if you want to pull down the latest jobs
+2. `git pull --rebase --force` if you want to pull down the latest jobs.
+Please note that this will reset your local changes.
 3. go to chrome extensions `chrome://extensions/`
 4. click on the ` Load unpacked` button and choose this repo
 5. Pin this extension at the top right corner of your Chrome bar